slmsuite/slmsuite/docs/source/api.rst

 This page provides an auto-generated summary of |slmsuite|_'s API.
 You can find the source on `GitHub <https://github.com/QPG-MIT/slmsuite>`_.

-|slmsuite|_ is divided into three main modules:
+|slmsuite|_ is divided into two modules:
-algorithms and analysis in :mod:`holography`, connectivity to physical devices via :mod:`hardware`, and other useful functions in :mod:`misc`.
+algorithms and analysis in :mod:`~slmsuite.holography` and connectivity to physical devices via :mod:`~slmsuite.hardware`.

 Holography
 ==========